-As shown in Fig. \ref{fig:gm_noise}, we adopt the two-component Gaussian mixture distribution to model the noise in QSM reconstruction.
-The second component is used to take care of the noise outliers that are caused by phase unwrapping errors or the challenge cases of brain hemorrhage and calcification.
-Fig. \ref{fig:amp_pe_compare_gaussian_gaussian_mixture_noise_priors} shows the comparison of recovered QSMs using the (one-component) Gaussian distribution and the (two-component) Gaussian mixture to model the noise.
-We can see that the AMP-PE with a Gaussian-mixture noise prior is better at removing the streaking artifact from recovered QSM than the AMP-PE with a single-Gaussian noise prior.
-As discussed earlier in Section \ref{subsec:amp_pe}, the AMP-PE overestimates the weight $\xi_2$ of the second Gaussian component due to the ill-posed dipole kernel.
-In order to address this problem, we proposed a two-step procedure where $\xi_1,\xi_2$ are first estimated based on a preliminary reconstruction and then fixed in the final reconstruction.
-Fig. \ref{fig:amp_pe_freely_updated_weights} shows the recovered QSM using the standard procedure where $\xi_1,\xi_2$ are freely updated; and Fig. \ref{fig:amp_pe_fixed_estimated_weights} shows the recovered QSM using the proposed two-step procedure where the streaking artifacts are removed better and the images are cleaner.
+As shown in Fig. \ref{fig:gm_noise}, we employ the two-component Gaussian-mixture distribution to model the noise in QSM.
+The second component of the mixture model is used to handle noise outliers caused by phase unwrapping errors or brain hemorrhage and calcification.
+In the Supporting Information, Fig. S41(a) shows a comparison of the recovered susceptibility maps when we used the (one-component) Gaussian distribution and the (two-component) Gaussian-mixture to model the noise in the case of phase unwrapping errors.
+We can see that AMP-PE with a Gaussian-mixture noise prior is better at removing the streaking artifact than AMP-PE with a single-Gaussian noise prior.
+As discussed in Section \ref{subsec:amp_pe}, the ill-posed dipole kernel causes AMP-PE to overestimate the weight $\xi_2$ of the second Gaussian component.
+To address this problem, we propose a two-step procedure whereby $\xi_1,\xi_2$ are first estimated based on a preliminary reconstruction and then fixed in the final reconstruction.
+The left plot of Fig. S41(b) shows the recovered map by the standard procedure where $\xi_1,\xi_2$ are freely updated; and the right plot of Fig. S41(b) shows the recovered map by the proposed two-step procedure where the streaking artifacts are removed more effectively and the images are cleaner.